"Every person you meet is either a person or a teacher."

 This being said, I am grateful for this friend.
 For our joint memories, conversations, for her being there for me when I thought no one was.
 For expanding my horizons, the inspirations she had shared with me.
 For our laughters, experiences together, mutual support.
 For our conflicts and misunderstandings.
 For growing each other, whether we have understood our topics or not.
 For our joint chapter in this special period of time, that was just perfect for both of us.
 For me, during my move to London, for her, during her move into the professional life.
 For the love, friendship, and human relationship we had.

-This same principle we can apply to every encounter and relationship we have - be it our parents, our closest and distant friends, ex-partners, our colleagues, even politicians, or enemies.
+This same principle we can apply to every encounter and relationship we have - be it our parents, our closest and distant friends, ex-partners, our colleagues, even politicians, or so-called enemies.
 Without people, life would look so different, and even if it can be painful or uncomfortable, we can be grateful for the learning experience life always has to offer.

 How do you see people in your life?
 Let me know by sending an email to firstname.lastname@example.org – I very look forward to hearing from you! :) PS: Subscribe to my #mindfulmagic Newsletter to stay in touch for upcoming posts, free offers, and news :)